ploomber/ploomber/doc/api/spec.rst

 ``tasks[*].params``
 *******************

 Use this section to pass arbitrary parameters to a task.
-The exact mechanism depends on the task type.
-Assume you have the following:

 .. code-block:: yaml
     :class: text-editor